+Generally, any unit which can hold or carry water or produce an aerosol (water mist) is a potential breeding ground for bacteria.
+Spa pools are found to carry the highest risk of infection.
+Warm water is especially beneficial to their growth, as temperatures between 20°C and 50°C make an ideal environment for them to multiply.
 Seeing how Legionella likes to grow in warm and wet places, it is not hard to understand why proper maintenance of water systems is crucial in the prevention of disease.

+As there is currently no vaccine for Legionnaires’ Disease, the first and most important method of prevention is to maintain sanitized water systems.
+Therefore, duty holders - landlords, building managers, and employers are advised, and also legally required to take the necessary precautions to make sure that their water systems are clean and safe for residents and tenants to use.
 Sometimes not all the risk factors for Legionella growth and spread can be in your control.
 You can take significant steps in ensuring your own water system is clean and sanitized, but there can be some external factors, such as changes in water pressure, water stagnation, variations in disinfectant levels, changes in water temperature or construction work nearby which may negatively affect the state and quality of the water which reaches your property.
 The fact that there is a considerable number of external factors affecting drinking water is another reason why risk assessments should be performed periodically, so as to make sure there aren’t any unexpected negative effects on drinking water we use in our homes.

 Considering how there are a variety of factors and water devices to be taken into account, risk assessments require competent professionals to go through all the necessary checks, properly inspect the structure and layout of your water systems and look for any additional risk factors that may contribute to harmful bacterial growth.
 It is important to measure the water temperature, look for the presence of organic or inorganic substances on which bacteria may feed, check the state and quality of equipment and so on, and this needs to be taken into consideration in order to ensure a thorough risk assessment.